h3abionet/h3ameta/viraldetect/long-reads/README.md

 ### Container setup
 All Nextflow processes make use of Singularity containers to run.
 Singularity containers are converted from Docker containers store on quay.io .
 All of the containers are stored [here](https://quay.io/user/grbot) except for the the minimap2 container that is stored [here](https://quay.io/biocontainers).

+## Running in a non container environment

+* Minimap2 and kraken2 needs to be on your path
+* You would need to have the following Python 3.6 libraries avaiable, `pysam` and `kraken-biom`.
+Easiest install them in a Conda environment.

 ## To do
 * Add additional reports to `final-report.html`.
   * These are the minimap2 SAM results after aligning against the human genome / "contaminant" reads